Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Main result: Optimal-order fully discrete error estimates

 see, e.g., \cite[Section~5.9.2]{Evans1998}.
 Since the Sobolev embedding $H^2 \subset L^\infty$ is continuous, by $d=2,3$ (see, e.g., \cite[Section~5.6.3]{Evans1998}), we have the regularity

 \refstepcounter{scheme}

 In the following we will prove Theorem~\ref{thm:OptimalOrderErrorEst} by a combination of a stability and consistency analysis.

 Scheme~\ref{scheme:Stability-scheme} captures the main new idea for the stability proof in this paper.
-Comparing this approach to the stability proof for the Cahn--Hilliard equation with Cahn--Hilliard type dynamic boundary conditions in \cite[Section~6]{BullerjahnKovacs2024}, this replaces a set of energy estimates, which depend heavily on the anti-symmetric structure of the equation, by only one energy estimate, and showing a discrete Poincar\'e-type inequality via an \emph{almost mass conservation} and the bulk--surface Poincar\'e-Wirtinger inequality, Lemma~\ref{Lemma:BulkSurfPoincare}.
+Comparing this approach to the stability proof for the Cahn--Hilliard equation with Cahn--Hilliard type dynamic boundary conditions in \cite[Section~6]{BullerjahnKovacs2024}, we replace a set of four energy estimates by only one energy estimate.
+The previously used four estimates depend heavily on the anti-symmetric structure of the equation, which is no longer present in our more general case.
+Instead, we use only one energy estimate and show a discrete Poincar\'e-type inequality via an \emph{almost mass conservation}, i.e. the errors caused by perturbations of the weak formulation have mass bounded by norms of the perturbations and initial data, together with the bulk--surface Poincar\'e--Wirtinger inequality, Lemma~\ref{Lemma:BulkSurfPoincare}.

-We therefore strongly believe that the stability Scheme~\ref{scheme:Stability-scheme} translates well to other equations satisfying an energy law and a mass conservation, allowing for similar stability results in a large class of problems, see, e.g., Section~\ref{section:Generalization} for the optimal-order convergence result for the Cahn--Hilliard equation on an evolving surface.
+We therefore strongly believe that the stability Scheme~\ref{scheme:Stability-scheme} translates well to other equations satisfying an energy law and \emph{almost} mass conservation properties, allowing for similar stability results in a large class of problems, see, e.g., Section~\ref{section:Generalization} for a proof of the optimal-order convergence result for the Cahn--Hilliard equation on an evolving surface.

 To our knowledge this is the first time a fully discrete Poincar\'e-type inequality was used to show stability and convergence estimates for a higher order BDF time discretization.

 The transfer of the energy estimates from the continuous case to the fully discrete case is done by a method combining the $G$-stability theory by Dahlquist \cite[Theorem~3.3]{Dahlquist1978} and the multiplier techniques of Nevanlinna and Odeh \cite[Section~2]{NevanlinnaOdeh1981}, which has already proved to be effective for different partial differential equations, see, e.g., \cite{LubichMansourVenkataraman2013,AkrivisLubich2015,KovacsLiLubich2019,LLG,ContriKovacsMassing2023,HMHF,BullerjahnKovacs2024}.